AndrewMathas/gitcat/README.rst

 Commands
 --------

-  -add     -  Add repository to the catalogue
-  -commit  -  Commit all uncommitted repositories in the catalogue -diff    -  Print a diff of the changes in each repository -git     -  Run git commands on all repositories -install -  Install all repositories in the catalogue -cat     -  List all of the repositories in the catalogue -pull    -  Pull all repositories in the catalogue -push    -  Push all repositories in the catalogue -remove  -  Remove repository from the catalogue -status  -  Print the status of each repository in the catalogue
+  add       Add repository to the catalogue commit    Commit all uncommitted repositories in the catalogue diff      Print a diff of the changes in each repository git       Run git commands on all repositories install   Install all repositories in the catalogue cat       List all of the repositories in the catalogue pull      Pull all repositories in the catalogue push      Push all repositories in the catalogue remove    Remove repository from the catalogue status    Print the status of each repository in the catalogue

 Optional arguments:
   -h, --help            show this help message and exit